 He felt the tub lurch, then.
 A feeling of nausea hit him in waves and his head began to swim.
 It was like being underwater, all sounds muted out and the world moving around him slowly.
 The shower curtains blew off in a gust of wind and his ears closed up.
 A feeling of being in a plane when it took off and the altitude making the ears and tonsils cramped up together in a slow and agonizing throb.

 Then the world changed.
 It was bright and it was painful.
 There were stone walls that appeared to be looming, menacing and closing up on him.
 He was looking at a flood of lights which hovered over his head, like in a surgery before the mask of anesthesia is clamped over the nose.
 He blinked hot tears and closed his eyes.
 And he slept.
 If this was death, he thought, it might as well end now before it became a torment.
 And he smiled an unwilling smile.
 A blissful smile.
 Embracing it like a toy long wished for.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, G S MurthyWrite a Review